sim0njo/docs/docs/Phc2MqttV5.md

 ***Function Buttons***
-Above explanations always interacted directly with a channel, but sometimes you want to trigger the programmed logic in the STM or SRS.
+Above explanations always interacted directly with a channel, but sometimes you want to trigger a function in the programmed logic of the STM or SRS.

 We accomodate this by means of a "button" functionaly linked to one or more PHC-cmd's when you press it in a dashboard, but without state.